Service name

 Your account number is located at the top of your water bill.
 Don’t forget to include the “-0” at the end when logging into your account at www.belmont.watersmart.com.

-Our rates have not increased since 2018.
+Our rates were increased in 2024 for the first time since 2019.
 For more information on our current rates visit our current rate schedule here.

 The City of Belmont provides several payment options.
 You can pay online using your debit/credit card, drop a check or money order in our drop boxes located at CityWorks or City Hall, mail in your payment, or sign up for automatic draft by clicking here.